anhumandev/feos/README.md

 A Simple OS written in ASM + Custom own lang. current version: V0.1

-# How to test it myself?
+# How to test it myself?feos
 First clone it with git <code>git clone https://github.com/anhumandev/feos</code>
 Just run getfeimg.sh (dont forget to add chmod +x to it), it auto made all things and ended up with an .img file.